-In addition to the written examination, the student is required to defend the proposal as part of an oral examination.
+In addition to the written examination, the student is required to defend the proposal in an oral examination.
 Students must give a 30-minute presentation about their R01 proposal and answer questions from a three-member committee for up to additional 90 minutes.
 The committee makes a final pass/fail decision for the Ph.D.
 Qualifying Examination based on the combined results of the written component and oral presentation.
 In the event of an unsuccessful attempt, the exam may be repeated once if necessary and at the discretion of the committee.

-(iv) Each year, the committees will be determined at the beginning of May.
-Candidates will be able to contact the committee members when they select their topic and during their preparation for the exam.
+(iii) Students will be able to contact the committee members when they select their topic and during their preparation for the exam.

 (iv) The possible result of the exam can be: “Pass”, “Conditional Pass”, or “Fail.”
 If the result is “Conditional Pass”, the student will have a two-week period to respond in writing to questions from the committee.
 If the result is “Fail,” the student will have another opportunity to take the exam before the beginning of the next academic year.